jluna0413/CultivAREmergent/docs/Wiki/User_Docs.md

 ## Introduction

 CultivAR is a self-hosted cannabis grow journal application.
-It allows you to track your plants, strains, and environmental data.
+It allows you to track your plants, cultivars, and environmental data.

 ## Getting Started